 - apply skills within leadership, cooperation, organisation and communication specifically connected to different contemporary and future scenarios within the climate field.

-The course starts with an introduction and critical discussion of basic concepts and conceptions about climate changes, sustainable development, climate change leadership, science, power and politics.
-The science debate concerning climate change and different scientific disciplines perspective on the climate change challenge are dealt with in detail together with a basic, scientific review of climate change over geological and historical time.
-From the initial concept orientation, follows a basic, natural science overview of climate change over geological and historical time, and a number of environmental historical case studies that illustrate different societies interaction, adaptation and collapse in relation to climate changes and changes in the surrounding world.
-After that, the basic reasons for anthropogenic climate change during the history of the industrialisation are studied.
+The course is based in an introduction to and critical discussion of basic concepts and understandings of climate changes, sustainable development, climate change leadership, science, power and politics.
+The scientific debate concerning climate change and different scientific disciplines perspectives on the climate change challenge are dealt with in detail together with a basic, scientific review of climate change over geological and historical time.
+From the initial concept orientation, follows a basic, natural science overview of climate change over geological and historical time.
+Furthermore, a number of environmental history case studies are dealt with that illustrate different societies interaction, adaptation and collapse in relation to climate changes and changes in the surrounding world.
 On the basis of the multidisciplinary understanding within natural science, environmental history and economic history established during the first half of the course, a framework and prerequisites for a functioning climate change leadership is then defined, with focus on leadership, communication, cooperation and organisation for a sustainable development and stabilised climate.
 The discussion is then problematised further by a number of overarching perspectives within political philosophy, ethics, equity, international agreements, conflicts, conflict solution, the matter of responsibility and ecological debt.
 The course closes with a number of applied case studies based on different contemporary and future scenarios as for example biofuels and rising food prices; disaster management and different methods for climate adaptation; infrastructure and restructuring of society; future conflicts and cooperations.

 The teaching consists of lectures, seminars and workshops.
-The lectures are given by guest lecturers from different academic disciplines and other relevant societal sectors.
-The teaching method is based on active student participation and critical reflection.
+The lectures are given by guest lecturers from various academic disciplines and relevant areas of society.
+Ample opportunities are provided for active student participation and critical reflection.
 Participation in seminars and workshops is compulsory.
 Non-compulsory study visits or equivalent may occur.

-The student is examined through written assignments before and active participation in seminars (8 credits) and at the end of the course through written and oral presentation of a larger project work (7 credits).
+The student is examined through written preparation for (4 credits) and active participation in seminars and workshops (3 credits), and through written documentation (7 credits) and oral presentation (1 credit) of a project.